ably77/istio-ambient-argocd-quickstart/k3d-quickstart/README.md

 ![gloo-mesh-core-management-plane](../.images/Gloo-Mesh-Core-Management-Plane.png)

-For more information, check out the following resources.
+For more information, check out the following resources
-Explore the documentation for Istio Ambient
+- Explore the documentation for Istio Ambient
-Request a live demo or trial for Gloo Mesh Core
+- Request a live demo or trial for Gloo Mesh Core
-See video content on the solo.io YouTube channel.
+- See video content on the solo.io YouTube channel.
-Questions?
+- Questions?
 Join the Solo.io and Istio Slack communities!